Information about my background and why did I become a designer

 What are the passions, inspirations, influences, mentors, people and ideas that have inﬂuenced me?

-The Vignelli’s love for design is one of a kind, they worked hard not only for their clients, they even created a school of design to promote their approach and to educate the future generations of designers.
+Lella & Massimo love for design is one of a kind, they worked hard not only for their clients, they even created a design school to promote their approach and to educate the future generations.
 They fought against ugliness while they were with us and they still does it today thanks to his legacy.

 Also, there is a special person that I have to mention and that is Fabián Bicco, the work of a designer is usually not a one person job and I have been working with Fabián for 8 years.
 He is the main person that I have shared my growth as a professional and he is an essential part of what I’m today.